 Above is my @WildlifeStuff twitter profile.
-It sums me up in less than 25 words.
+It sums me up in fifteen words.

-Even though I was born in Hackney in London in 1964 and lived in London for 12 years, my heart and mind has always been in the countryside.
-I’m the tomboy tearing around on my bike feeding squirrels in Friends, and my eclectic Cabinet of curiosities will never stop growing.
+Even though I was born in Hackney in London in 1964, and lived in London for 12 years, my heart and mind has always been in the countryside.
+I’m the tomboy tearing around on my bike feeding squirrels in Friends, and my cabinet of curiosities will never stop growing.

-For the last 20 years I’ve lived in Dorset, one of the most beautiful, wildlife and habitat diverse counties in the UK, with my husband and Tilly, a rotund tortoiseshell cat.
+For the last 20 years I’ve lived in Dorset; a wildlife and habitat diverse county in the UK, with my husband and fat tortoiseshell cat.

-I’m an amateur naturalist, with a passion for bumblebees and solitary bees (the ones that make nests in your lawn and holes in your walls – and get mistaken for honeybees), badgers (I’m a bTB badger vaccinator for my local Wildlife Trust and badger group) and old trees, but I’m fascinated by all wildlife and wild places.
+I’m an amateur naturalist, with a passion for bumblebees and solitary bees (the ones that make nests in your lawn and use holes in your walls; and get mistaken for honeybees), badgers (I’m a bTB badger vaccinator for my local Wildlife Trust and badger group), and old trees, but I’m fascinated by all wildlife and wild places.

-I learnt to run when I was forty-nine and love the feel of squelchy mud or sand between my toes.
-If I can incorporate a run or jog with seeing wildlife or discovering new wild places, then I’m happy.
+I started running when I was forty-nine, and love the feel of squelchy mud or sand between my toes.
+If I can incorporate a run, jog or walk with seeing wildlife or discovering new wild places, then I’m happy.

-I’m a big advocate of running, jogging, shuffling and walking for the over 50s, especially women, but I’m also a lazy lounge-lizard and can easily dunk half a packet of rich tea biscuits with a single mug of tea.
+I’m a big advocate for running, jogging, shuffling and walking for the over 50s, especially women, but I’m also a dreadful lounge-lizard, and can easily dunk half a packet of rich tea biscuits in a single mug of tea.
 No one’s perfect, right?

 If you would like to commission a travel, lifestyle or nature article, use any of my photographs (from a library of over 20,000 nature photographs) or would just like to discuss a writing and/or photography idea, it would be great to hear from you.